faster-cpython/benchmarking-public/README.md

 `*` indicates that the exact same versions of pyperformance was not used.

 For the results above, the "faster/slower" result is a geometric mean of each of the benchmarks.
-The "reliability (rel)" number is the likelihood that the change is faster or slower based on the [Heirarchical Performance Testing (HPT)](#hpt) method.
+The "reliability (rel)" number is the likelihood that the change is faster or slower based on the [Hierarchical Performance Testing (HPT)](#hpt) method.
 For more details, visit each individual result's README.md.

 ## Longitudinal results